Plans for Arran and Cumbrae

 - Highlands and Islands Enterprise (HIE)

 Pilot scope and aims

-As part of this pilot, the post of Senior Officer (Islands) was created within North Ayrshire Council to contribute to the ongoing development and delivery of islands’ policy, working across the public sector with island communities, businesses and with a range of external stakeholders to tackle long-standing place-based issues relating to island communities This allows for local input to the National Islands Plan delivery, progress of which the Senior Officer (Islands) monitors.
+As part of this pilot, the post of Senior Officer (Islands) was created within North Ayrshire Council to contribute to the ongoing development and delivery of islands’ policy, working across the public sector with island communities, businesses and with a range of external stakeholders to tackle long-standing place-based issues relating to island communities This allows for local input to the NIP delivery, progress of which the Senior Officer (Islands) monitors.

 The pilot is delivering the following aims: